 Our named executive officers receive a base salary to compensate them for services rendered to us.
 The base salary payable to each named executive officer is intended to provide a fixed component of compensation reflecting the executive's skill set, experience, role, and responsibilities.
 Our Board approved an annual base salary for each of Messrs.
-Zwillinger and Brown of \$415,000, effective June 1, 2022, and annual base salaries for Messrs.
-Bufano and Vernachio of \$400,000 and \$375,000, respectively, effective March 1, 2022.
+Zwillinger and Brown of \$415,000, effective June 1, 2022, and an annual base salary for Mr. Vernachio of \$375,000, effective March 1, 2022.
 In March 2023, the Compensation Committee approved a reduction in the annual base salary for each of Messrs.
-Zwillinger, Brown, and Bufano to \$375,000 effective March 5, 2023.
+Zwillinger and Brown to \$375,000 effective March 5, 2023.
+As part of Mr. Brown's transition from Co-Chief Executive Officer to Chief Innovation Officer in May 2023, Mr. Brown's annual base salary was reduced to \$325,000.
+Ms. Mitchell joined us in April 2023 and received an annualized base salary of \$375,000.